BlackBladeDesign/NodeMaster/README.md

 **NodeMaster - Node Tree Automation Addon for Blender**

-Find the NodeMaster panel in the Shader Node Editor, under the options panel listed as a new tab.
-- Streamlined texture loading based on selected material's name.
+- Streamline texture loading based on selected material's name.
 - Node tree creation (Currently offering two structures, more coming soon)
 - Load/Reload function to load textures to corresponding nodes, and reload at any time when updating textures externally.
 - Image format definition, helpful for testing multiple image formats, I use this mostly for Substance Painter textures with different levels of compression.
 - GLTF output, use this to connect ambient occlusion.
 - Suffix definition.
 If you have exported textures with different suffixs, "base_Color" instead of "Color", for example, edit the suffix to account for this.
+- Duplicate image and material cleaning tools.

 ![Nodemaster](https://user-images.githubusercontent.com/126746830/236106941-168c7fbd-fbbc-43ce-8d19-f44f1b198716.png)